Whole Health Acupuncture™

 Always wanted to try acupuncture but couldn’t afford it?

 Whole Health offers acupuncture in a community setting.
-This enables us to offer you treatments ranging from $15-$40 on a sliding scale.
-You select the amount of money you can afford to pay while also considering the number of acupuncture treatments (Acupuncture Treatment Elk Grove Village)you will need per week.
+This enables us to offer you treatments on a sliding scale ranging from $20-$40 ($30-$50 for the initial visit).
+You select the amount you can afford, no questions asked.
 The number of treatments will depend on your condition and will be arrived at with your practitioner on your first visit.
-Acupuncture is most affective when done consistently and for a full course of treatment (a typical course of treatment is approximately 10 sessions).
+Acupuncture is most effective when done consistently and for a full course of treatment.
 This will help you find relief of your symptoms faster, so that you can get back to work, and back to the things that you enjoy.
 Also with this pricing method, one can afford to have acupuncture simply because it feels good.
 Community acupuncture allows you and your loved ones to be able to afford this gift, and is a perfect solution for affordable healthcare for the uninsured and under-insured.
 We do not require documentation of your financial status; you determine the cost of your treatment each time you come.
 Price per treatment can be different depending on your finances, your mood, or if you are paying for a friend to try it with you.
 Health is not just the absence of disease and prevention is not just early detection!

 Acupuncture is safe, simple healthcare!

 Side Effects of Acupuncture include: relief from asthma, arthritis, indigestion, depression, anxiety, PMS, sinusitis, insomnia, fibromyalgia, hot flashes, high blood pressure, infertility, constipation, side effects of chemotherapy, common cold, any kind of imaginable pain (frozen shoulder, low back pain, sciatica, tendonitis, bursitis etc).